EIDiamond/invest-tools/data_collectors/tinkoff_invest_stream_py/README.md

 Note: `ORDER_BOOK` is under construction as this moment.
 ### Section STOCK_FIGI
 Specify stocks via figi.

+Syntax:
+ticker_name=figi

 ### Section STORAGE
 Specify name of storage (class with storage logic).

-`TYPE=FILES_CSV` by default, but you are able to add your own.
+`TYPE=FILES_CSV` by default, but you are able to add your own. (see below)

 ### Section STORAGE_SETTINGS
 Section for storage settings.
-You will have to add your own, if you add self storage class.
+You will have to add your own, if you add your own storage class.

 ## How to add a new storage
 - Write a new class with storage logic